Jlamon/Battleship/README.md

 # Battleship

-Battleship is a game created with Waqas Abbasi for the course "Web and Database technology".
+Battleship is a game created in collaboration with Waqas Abbasi for the course "Web and Database technology".

 ## Startup of the game